Roblox/creator-docs/content/en-us/luau/type-checking.md

 end
 ```

-This function will add x to y, however it might error if a string is given to this function, Luau doesn't know that this function can only use numbers, lets rework this function such that it does constrain `x` and `y` to be numbers.
+This function adds `x` to `y`, but will error if a string is passed as an argument.
+Luau doesn't know that this function can only use numbers, so lets type this function to constrain `x` and `y` as numbers.

 ```lua
 local function add(x: number, y: number)